 The victim ended up with more than $20,000 in out-of-pocket medical expenses which she sought reimbursement from McDonald’s.
 The company offered her $800.
 This left the victim no choice but to pursue a personal injury lawsuit to cove here expenses.

 Another fact that the public was never really aware of – and which demonstrated the negligence on the company’s part – was that there had been more than 700 complaints made to the company from customers who had also suffered injuries because of the dangerously high temperatures they served their coffee at.
 The company later admitted that they had known about this hazard for more than 10 years.

 The jury sided with the victim and awarded her $200,000 in compensatory damages but reduced the award to $160,000 because they said she caused the spill.
 But then the jury sent a clear message to McDonald’s for failing to address an issue they had known about for more than a decade that put their customers in danger and awarded the victim $2.7 million in punitive damages.

-Contact an NC Accident Attorney for More Information
+Contact a Virginia Beach Accident Attorney for More Information

-Personal injury cases can be difficult to prove without the legal expertise of a North Carolina injury attorney.
+Personal injury cases can be difficult to prove without the legal expertise of a Virginia beach personal injury attorney.
 These cases can be complex and failure to provide sufficient evidence could result in a dismissal of the case by the court or a ruling in favor of the defendant (at-fault party).

 At Shapiro & Appleton, our legal team will provide a free case evaluation to determine what legal options you may have and how to proceed.
 Call our office today to find out how we can help get you the financial compensation you deserve.